 The cheapest option depends on who they are and what they are building.
 This should be used as a map.

-Persona map: solo builder vs 1 engineer vs enterprise
+Solo builder vs 1 Engineer vs Enterprise

 This framing is consistent across most serious cost breakdowns.
 It is also a practical way to choose.